fadsec-lab/.github/profile/README.md

 # FadSec Lab

-**FadSec Lab** is a suite of ad-free, privacy-focused open-source apps dedicated to enhancing user security and privacy.
+**FadSec Lab** is a suite of Shariah Compliant, ad-free, privacy-focused open-source apps dedicated to enhancing user security and privacy.
 Our mission is to provide secure, efficient, and user-friendly applications that prioritize user data protection and eliminate intrusive ads.

 [![Discord](https://img.shields.io/discord/1263384048194027520?label=Join%20Us%20on%20Discord&logo=discord)](https://discord.gg/kvAZvdkuuN )